mattrussell2/gradescope-autograder/README.md

 | `max_submissions` | _ | `[common]` only setting - this value will override the default value of `SUBMISSIONS_PER_ASSIGN` in the `etc/config.toml`.
 If not set for an assignment, the default value for this is ignored, and the `SUBMISSIONS_PER_ASSIGN` value is used instead. |

+## Gradescope Results
+After running the autograder, our program produces results for Gradescope.
+A few notes on this:

-## Visibility settings in Gradescope
+### Visibility settings
 Gradescope allows each test to have a different visiblity setting - the options are `hidden`, `after_due_date`, `after_published`, or `visible`.
-Note that if any of the options are `hidden`, none of the tests can be visible.
-For `cs-15`, we usually release some of the tests for the students, and so make these `visible`.
-However, the default is `after_due_date`.
+Their systems are setup such that if any of the options are `hidden`, all of the tests will be hidden.
+The default setting is therefore `after_due_date`, which is usable with tests that are also `visible`.
+We often like to show some tests but not others, and this generally works well.

 We also decided that we would like to show students their total final autograder score prior to the due date; that is, they could see their 'final score', but only a few of the actual tests.
-In order to facilitate this, we have added a `test00` in `bin/make_gradescope_results.py` - this is commented out by default, but if you would like to show students their final autograder score without revealing all of the test results then uncomment `#make_test00()` in the `make_results()` function (line ~250).
+This is not doable by default.
+In order to facilitate this, added a `test00` in `bin/make_gradescope_results.py` which shows the student's final autograder score.
+This code is commented out by default, but if you would like to show students their final autograder score without revealing all of the test results then uncomment `#make_test00()` in the `make_results()` function (line ~250) of `bin/make_gradescope_results.py`.

 ## Score in Gradescope
-Note that if the `max_score` for a test is `0`, then Gradescope will assume that the student passes the test.
+Note that if the `max_score` for a test is `0`, then Gradescope assumes that the student passes the test.
 There's no way around this on our end, so if you want to have 'optional' tests, then just lower the maximum score of the autograder on Gradescope (on gradescope.com - `assignment->settings->AUTOGRADER POINTS`).

 # Conclusion
 That should be enough to get you up and running!
 Please feel free to contact me with any questions you have, and/or any bugs, feature requests, etc. you find.
 Thanks!